maragudk/clir/README.md

 - Flags are URL query parameters
 - STDIN/STDOUT are the request/response bodies

-CLIR is a Command Line Interface Router. ⚠️ Work-in-progress and will probably change a lot, but play around with it!
+CLIR is a Command Line Interface Router.

+⚠️ **This library is currently at the proof-of-concept level**.
+Feel free to play with it, but probably don't use anywhere serious yet. ⚠️

 Made with ✨sparkles✨ by [maragu](https://www.maragu.dev/).